Vacuum Bed / Encasement Fetish

 Safety, consent & law

-A widely cited tragedy is the 2012 accidental death of Kink Engineering co-founder "Mad Scientist" (Matt), who entered a vac bed alone using a neck gasket sized for someone with a smaller neck; sustained carotid compression is understood to have triggered a fatal collapse: a case the company itself memorialised as a warning never to play solo.
+A widely cited tragedy is the accidental death of Kink Engineering co-founder "Mad Scientist" (Matt) on 23 May 2012, aged 35, who entered a vac bed alone using a neck gasket sized for a partner with a smaller neck; sustained pressure on the carotid arteries is understood to have driven a vagal response that stopped his heart, a case the company itself memorialised as a warning never to play solo.
 A forensic literature review, Schori et al. (2021), found BDSM fatalities rare but largely preventable, dominated by asphyxial mechanisms and correlated with intoxication and lack of supervision or knowledge.

 Between consenting adults the practice is lawful in most jurisdictions; non-consensual confinement is a crime everywhere.
 In some jurisdictions, notably the UK following R v Brown, consent may not be a legal defence where serious bodily injury results.